 In the case of divorce by mutual consent, which can be declared by a notary public, the spouses may agree on all the ancillary matters of the divorce, including the determination of each parent’s contribution to the cost of the children's upbringing, education, vocational training or studies

 4 Can a request be made on behalf of a relative (if yes, what grade), or a child?

 In principle, the parties involved in maintenance allowance proceedings may be represented.
 However, where an application is filed for maintenance in conjunction with divorce proceedings, the spouses may be represented in the divorce petition only in certain cases specifically provided for by Article 920 of the Code of Civil Procedure.

 Where a separate application is filed for the determination or an increase/reduction of the maintenance allowance, the parties may be represented in the conventional way by a lawyer or other representative; where representation is by a non-lawyer, the latter cannot deliver closing oral arguments in the trial.
 The minor is represented by his or her legal representative (parent or, exceptionally, another person exercising parental authority).
 An application in respect of a child having reached the age of majority is lodged by that child on his or her own behalf.

 5 If I plan to bring the case to court, how do I know which court has jurisdiction?

-The court with territorial jurisdiction (for the place of residence of either the defendant debtor or the claimant creditor) can be determined by consulting the Romanian judicial atlas, which is published on the website of the Ministry of Justice on the courts portal: http://portal.just.ro/SitePages/acasa.aspx.
+The court with territorial jurisdiction (for the place of residence of either the defendant debtor or the claimant creditor) can be determined by reference to the Romanian judicial atlas, which is published on the website of the Ministry of Justice on the courts portal: https://portal.just.ro/SitePages/acasa.aspx.

 6 As an applicant, do I have to go through an intermediary to bring the case to court (e.g. a lawyer, central or local authority, etc.)?
 If not, which procedures apply?